AngryJKirk/familybot/DOCUMENTATION.md

 Frankly, this can be considered as an architectural mistake: it would be better to use just numbers.
 After all, from the beginning of the project there were only 3 levels, and later others were added.
-It means that it is possible to add some other levels in the future and it would be odd at least to have a level with a name like `VERY_VERY_LOW`.
+It means that it is possible to add some other levels in the future, and it would be odd at least to have a level with a name like `VERY_VERY_LOW`.

 The last level in the list above (called `RANDOM`) doesn't take part in choosing executors.
 Executors with levels like that are usually chosen by random (what a surprise!).